 By Focus on Mexico Team

-Our programs offer the perfect balance; a wonderful vacation and an insightful, educational experience.
-Expert presentations cover all topics: Health Care, Real Estate, Legal System, Safety, Immigration, Assisted Living/Care Options, Bringing Pets, Cost of Living, US Taxes for Americans, Non-Residency for Canadians, Living on the Lakeside, Investing in Mexico, Mexican Economy and much more…
+Our interactive online program Move2Mexico RoadMap can be started anytime.
+It is the perfect educational experience, and covers all essential topics: Health Care, Real Estate, Legal System, Safety, Immigration, Bringing Pets, Cost of Living, US Taxes for Americans, Living on the Lakeside, Investing in Mexico, Mexican Economy and much more.
+Combine the online program with an exploratory visit to Lakeside for the ultimate “due-diligence” for those serious about making a move to Mexico.

-1. John Anthony Lovings says
+John Anthony Lovings says

 I would like to receive a brochure